Back to December: Background and release

-American singer-songwriter Taylor Swift wrote her third studio album, Speak Now (2010), entirely by herself.
+Swift wrote her third studio album, Speak Now (2010), entirely by herself.
 According to Swift, Speak Now is a collection of songs about the things she had wanted to say to the people in her life, but never had a chance to.
 "Back to December" is an apology to a past lover in the form of a song, something that she had never done before.
-In press interviews leading up to the release of Speak Now, Swift said that although her past songs usually criticized her ex-boyfriends, she felt the need to apologize to a person who was nice to her, "Guys get what they deserve in my songs, and if they deserve an apology, they should get one.
+In press interviews leading up to the release of Speak Now, Swift said that although her past songs usually criticized her ex-boyfriends, she felt the need to apologize to a person who was nice to her: "Guys get what they deserve in my songs, and if they deserve an apology, they should get one.
 There was someone who was absolutely wonderful to me and I dropped the ball, and I needed to say all that."

 "Back to December" was produced by Swift and Nathan Chapman.
 It was first released as a promotional single from Speak Now on October 12, 2010, as a part of the exclusive campaign by the iTunes Store leading up to the album's release.
 On November 15, 2010, the song was released to US country radio by Big Machine Records, as the second single from Speak Now.
 Around the time of its release, the inspiration behind the song was subject to media scrutiny, because of Swift's dating history with other celebrities.
 In press interviews, Swift refused to reveal the subject of the song, as well as other Speak Now tracks, because she wanted to focus on the songwriting aspect of her work.
-Actor Taylor Lautner, an ex-boyfriend of Swift, told the press in 2016 that he was the inspiration of "Back to December".
+The actor Taylor Lautner, an ex-boyfriend of Swift, told the press in 2016 that he was the inspiration of "Back to December".